Early Payment Discounts on Invoices: Small Business Guide

 - Is getting paid sooner crucial to your business?
 Prompt payment discounts can have a significant impact on your profitability.
 It’s important to weigh the benefits of getting paid early and increasing your cash flow against the reduction in profit you’ll experience from offering the discount.

-How Much Early Payment Discount to Offer, If Any
+How Much Early Payment Discount To Offer, If Any

 - The industry standard: Find out what kind of payment terms other businesses in your industry are offering.
 You want to make sure that the payment terms you offer aren’t too far off from the industry standard.
-On average, the typical discount rate is 1% to 2% per invoice.
-The rate best for your business depends on how if your customers expect a large discount and how desperately you need cash quickly.

 - The prompt payment discount the competition offers: Check out what kind of payment terms your closest competitors are offering.
 To stay competitive, you should offer similar payment terms.